Royal Navy officer makes history as HMS Protector visits islands with namesake

 The Pitt islands are roughly 950 miles away from the Falklands and are estimated to be twice the size of Norwich.

-Individual locations are named after characters from the Pitwick Papers, written by Portsmouth born author Charles Dickens.
+Individual locations are named after characters from the Pickwick Papers, written by Portsmouth born author Charles Dickens.

 The crew had to handle forbidding and cold temperatures during their mission near the barren islands.